anamiikajha/react/README.md

 # React
-React practice using vite and  typescript.
+- React app with vite using typescript practice.